-Is a Scottish born New York City based lighting designer, architect, urban designer and artist with over fifteen years experience working in the field of the built environment.
+Is a Scottish born New York City based artist , lighting designer, architect and urban designer with over fifteen years experience working in the field of the built environment.

 He has made significant contribution to the design and construction of award winning architectural and lighting projects in the North America, Europe, The Middle East and Asia.